-This real-world specialization offers the opportunity for in-depth study, with more than half of your courses in your area of interest.
+This real-world concentration offers the opportunity for in-depth study, with more than half of your courses in your area of interest.
 It is designed to help you develop a focused knowledge base common to IT professionals in the field of software analysis and development.

 Software Quality Control and Testing